atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

 ### Logging S3 bucket name

-This optional property defines the name of the S3 bucket that will be used to store the logs for the terraform activities.
+If you wish to log activities of terraform backend create S3 bucket and provide the name of the S3 bucket as follows.
+This will allow the terraform script to link your terraform backend to logging bucket.

 ```terraform
 logging_bucket = <LOGGING_S3_BUCKET_NAME>  # default is null
 ```

+!!! warning "S3 Logging bucket Creation"

+    Providing `logging_bucket` will not guarantee the creation of the S3 Bucket.
+You will need to create one as part of the prerequisites.

 ## Product specific configuration